ishratumar/javascript30days-challenge/README.md

   # JavaScript 30-Day 13
   ## Slide in on Scroll
-  ✦ Today we used Javascript to add the Slide-In-On-Scroll functionality to a pre-built page.
+  ✦ Today we used Javascript to add the Slide-In-On-Scroll functionality to a pre-built page.<br>
   ✦ As you scroll down, images slide in from the right or left sides of the page.
   ### ✍️ My learnings from this project:
   - Learnet about JavaScript ```debounce`` fuction